sherrypy/chat_server/README.md

 - `#[group_name] [message]`   : send message to all group members.
 - `@[user_name] [message]`    : send private message to user [user_name].

-#### Features
-- Share your thoughts with everyone online.
-- Mute broadcast messages whenever you get annoyed.
-- Stay close to your friends with group chat.
-- Send private messages to specific user.
-- Keep receiving private messages even when you offline.